Mata Ni Pachedi Workshop

 Dilip Chitara will guide you on how to create the basic drawing and the other intricacies of Mata ni Pachedi Art.

-This will be a 2 hour workshop and will be conducted over zoom - adults or children above 8 years can join.
+This was a 2 hour workshop and was conducted over zoom - adults or children above 8 years can join.

 Key Takeaways +